magefan/magento-2-cookie-consent/README.md

 You control which cookies require consent, and all settings are managed directly from the Magento admin panel.

-## Features of Magento 2 GDPR Cookie Notice Extension
+## Features of Magento 2 GDPR Cookie Notice Extension by Magefan

 * GDPR, and CCPA-compliant cookie notice
 * Compliance with Google Consent Mode